Modulated non-collinear magnetic structure of (Co$_{0.97}$$^{57}$Fe$_{0.03}$)$_{4}$Nb$_{2}$O$_{9}$ as revealed by M\"ossbauer spectroscopy: Results and discussion

 It is important to note that, the eigenvalues of such Hamiltonian depend on a number of parameters, such as ($eQV_{zz}$, $B$, $\eta$, $\theta$, and $\phi$), and some of them are correlated.
 Thus, these parameters cannot be determined independently from M\"ossbauer spectra, but only in certain combinations.
 Moreover, the analysis of the M\"ossbauer spectra can only determine the direction of the magnetic moments in the coordinate system of the principal axes of the EFG tensor.
 It is necessary to know the relative direction of the EFG coordinate system with respect to the crystal lattice coordinate before we can determine the magnetic structure by fitting of our M\"ossbauer spectra.

 Therefore, before any detailed analysis of our low temperature M\"ossbauer spectra, we made theoretical analysis based on first-principle electronic structure calculations to study the EFG tensor and other hyperfine interactions.
-For calculations without SOC, an internal magnetic field was applied within the muffin-tin of Co atoms, which reduces to almost zero in the end of the calculation, in the [$\pm1, 0, 0$] direction to break the symmetries for collinear in-plane antiferromagnetic structure.
+First, we did calculations without considering SOC.
+To establish the collinear in-plane antiferromagnetic structure as a starting point, an internal magnetic field was applied within the muffin-tin of Co atoms in the [$\pm1, 0, 0$] direction which was used to break the symmetries and was reduced to almost zero in the end by setting a reducing factor of 0.95 for each self-consistent field calculation circle.
 The converged magnetic moments are spin only in this case and amounts to $\mu_{S1}=2.63$\,$\mu_B$ and $\mu_{S2}=2.59$\,$\mu_B$ for the two Co atoms.
 These values are actually close to the reported values from single-crystal neutron diffraction \cite{prb.102.174443}.
-The EFG tensor was calculated by

-where $V^{'}_C$ is the Coulomb potential with the $l=m=0$ component removed in each muffin-tin.
 The calculated $V_{zz}(1) = -8.15\times 10^{21}$\,V/m$^2$ and $V_{zz}(2) = -8.29\times 10^{21}$\,V/m$^2$ with $\eta(1)=\eta(2)=0$.
 Then, the QS was calculated by $\Delta = eQV_{zz}/2(1+\eta^2/3)^{1/2}$ to be $\Delta_{1}=-1.36$\,mm/s and $\Delta_{2}=-1.38$\,mm/s.
-These values are inconsistent with the values determined at 35\,K from above both in magnitude and relative ratio of the two sites.
+These values are inconsistent with the values determined at 35\,K from above both in magnitude and relative ratio of the two sites which may be an indication of redistribution of the electron charges at the probing sites that happens when going through the antiferromagnetic transition.
 The magnetic hyperfine field for each atom was calculated according to ref. \cite{prb.35.3271} implemented within the \textsc{ELK} code.
-The fermi contact field were calculated to be $B_{F}(1)=32.0$\,T and $B_{F}(2)=30.6$\,T. These values are much to large when compared with the magnetic splittings of our M\"ossbauer spectrum at 4\,K as shown in Fig. \ref{fig:Lmoss} (a).
+The fermi contact field were calculated to be $B_{F}(1)=32.0$\,T and $B_{F}(2)=30.6$\,T. These values are much too large when compared with the magnetic splittings of our M\"ossbauer spectrum at 4\,K as shown in Fig. \ref{fig:Lmoss} (a).
 When the spin dipole part was considered, these values get even larger to be $B_{FD}(1)=36.2$\,T and $B_{FD}(2)=33.6$\,T. Since the hyperfine field is mainly contributed by three parts as $B_{hf} = B_F + B_D + B_L$, we have to consider the orbital part $B_L$ in the present case.
 In fact, for high-spin Fe$^{2+}$, $B_L$ can be as large as $\sim 20$\,T and opposite to $B_F$ \cite{PGmbook2011}.